 Johnson said she can sign up for more cards in a year than most people because she owns two businesses and can take advantage of bonus offers for both personal and business credit cards.
 Couples can rack up points quickly if both spouses sign up for cards with bonus offers, she added.

 Perhaps you’re reluctant to use your card for everyday purchases because you don’t want to rack up credit card debt.
 But if your goal is to travel for free, you need to get over that reluctance.
-If you don’t charge enough to your travel credit card, you won’t earn enough points to get all of your hotel stays or plane tickets for free.
+If you don’t charge enough on your travel credit card, you won’t earn enough points to get all of your hotel stays or plane tickets for free.

 Johnson said she uses her credit cards for gas, groceries, business expenses and all of her regular bills, including car, health and homeowner’s insurance.
 “We dig really deep to find things to pay with our credit card,” she said.